Raniconduh/cscroll/README.md

 ## Usage

 If an argument is provided, cscroll will open the path supplied.
-Otherwise it will open on the current working directory.
+Otherwise it will open on the current working directory. ([see 'Options'](#options))

 Files will be highlighted and shown with an identifier in correspondence to the file type.